reillypascal/personalsite-ssg/pages/posts/2025/04/a-grimoire-of-shell-scripts.md

 EOF
 ```

 `$fullpath` contains the desired Markdown file name plus the path at which to put it.
-Since it doesn't look like you can write any further commands after the `EOF` file end marker, it took me a bit to figure out how to open the file after creating it, but it turns out I can just add `&& codium $fullpath` on the first line, instead of needing to put it after the block of text to write.
+Since it doesn't look like you can write any further commands after the `EOF` file end marker, it took me a bit to figure out how to open the file after creating it, but it turns out I can just add `&& codium $fullpath` on the `cat` line, instead of needing to put it after the block of text to write.

 ### Fun Fact of the Day